TIGER-AI-Lab/VideoScore/README.md

 # VideoScore
-official repo for "VideoScore: A Reliable Fine-grained Metric for Video Generation"
+official repo for "VideoScore: Building Automatic Metrics to Simulate Fine-grained Human Feedback for Video Generation"

 ** The code is being updated **